Tag Archive for: retirement planning

 First, you wouldn’t have to pay taxes on the rollover.
 Since you fund both a 401(k) and traditional IRA with pre-tax dollars, you wouldn’t be responsible for taxes on the transfer.

-Next, IRAs can offer a wealth of investment options.
+Next, IRAs offer a wealth of investment options.
 Such diversity can help broaden your allocations, increase diversification efforts, and minimize costs.
-We believe low-cost investing, like in ETFs, is vital for net returns.
-While fees will always be part of investing, it can be best to actively minimize them and prioritize your total return.
+Low-cost investing, like in ETFs, is vital for net returns.
+While fees will always be part of investing, it’s often best to actively minimize them and prioritize your total return.

 Finally, you have more control over your fund manager.
 With an in-service rollover, you can give your financial advisor access to manage your IRA.
-Doing so can help you, and your financial team builds your portfolio in ways that align with your risk tolerance and capacity, time horizon, and investment goals, something that may not be possible to the same degree with a 401(k).
+Doing so can help you, and your financial team builds your portfolio in ways that align with your risk tolerance and capacity, time horizon, and investment goals, something that’s just not possible to the same degree with a 401(k).

 Consider a Roth Conversion